 Euphorbia is a huge genus composed of plants with milky sap, including spurges and poinsettias.
 Those that are succulents range from marble-size spheres to 30-foot trees.
-Some species resemble cacti and are comparably efficient at storing water.
+Some species resemble cacti [how to tell the difference] and are just as efficient at storing water.

 Euphorbias thrive in mild, dry climates.
 Give them the same care as most succulents (as explained in my books and on this site's Succulent Care Basics page).
 With few exceptions, succulent euphorbias can't handle temperatures into the 20s F, scorching sun, desert heat, high humidity, or cold+wet.

 Euphorbias are on my list of succulents for coastal Southern CA gardens.
 Farther inland, protect them from harsh midday sun and frost.

 Flowers, pods and spines